kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I do not attempt to see her until this time for two reasons.
 First, I had been depressed and didn't see anyone as a rule.
 Second, my head was spinning with what was going on for me and it was difficult to know how to deal with anything outside of prayer, and fighting the cyber-stalkers online.
 - I hadn't seen my friend since 2016.
 We only chatted a few times online and I hadn't had any contact with her since 2020.
 - She had been selling fruit and vegetables in the market for some years with her new boyfriend who I hadn't met yet.
-- A common friend of ours is Klara Sarkadi, the Orfeo choir master who is a close associate of Domingo.
+- A common friend of ours is Klara Sarkadi, the Orfeo choir master who is a close associate of Domingo and possibly a porn-gang victim introduction agent and side-line supporter/shepherd (the name they use to call anyone who supports the porn-gang's destruction of a lone target).
 - Klara told me repeatedly how tired my friend was from working in the fields.
-"She's very tired," she'd say.
+- "She's very tired," she'd say repeatedly.
 - I go to buy some vegetables.
 - As I walk towards the stall, I see [Paqui Fornet Pastor](../../crimes/protagonists.md#paqui-fornet-pastor) talking to my friend.
 She gives me the side-eye and walks away.
 - I meet my friend.
 We hug and exchange a few words.
 - She mentions how she and her boyfriend had seen me walking up the Calle La Mar towards the tunnel from the conservatory, on [Monday 12th June in the evening](june.md#monday-12th-june-2023).
-They had beeped at me.
-I file this information away.
+- They had beeped at me apparently.
+It rings a bell so I file this information away.
 - I buy some vegetables and leave.
 - When I go to cook one of the vegetables, a lovely fresh looking onion on the outside, I find it is rotten to the core.